-- No Changes to the Rights of Security Holders; No Appraisal Rights (see page 40).
-Our stockholders will not experience any change in their rights as stockholders as a result of the sale of our wireless business.
-Neither Delaware law, our certificate of incorporation nor our bylaws provides for appraisal or other similar rights for dissenting stockholders in connection with this transaction.
-Accordingly, our stockholders will have no right to dissent and obtain payment for their shares. - Regulatory Matters (see page 40).
-Other than applicable U.S. antitrust laws and the applicable approvals and/or clearances with respect to the antitrust review in the People's Republic of China, neither we nor UTStarcom are aware of any other regulatory requirements or governmental approvals or actions that may be required to consummate the sale of our wireless business, except for compliance with the applicable regulations of the Securities and Exchange Commission in connection with this proxy statement and the Delaware General Corporation Law in connection with the sale of our wireless business. - Accounting Treatment (see page 40).
+Other than applicable U.S. antitrust laws and the applicable approvals and/or clearances with respect to the antitrust review in the People's Republic of China, neither we nor UTStarcom are aware of any other regulatory requirements or governmental approvals or actions that may be required to consummate the sale of our wireless business, except for compliance with the applicable regulations of the Securities and Exchange Commission in connection with this proxy statement and the Delaware General Corporation Law in connection with the sale of our wireless business.

+- Accounting Treatment (see page 49).
 The proposed sale of the wireless business is expected to be accounted for as a sale of net assets.
-The results of operations will be treated as discontinued operations. - United States Federal Income Tax Consequences (see page 40).
+The results of operations will be treated as discontinued operations. - United States Federal Income Tax Consequences (see page 49).
 We do not expect that the sale of our wireless business will result in any federal income tax consequences to our stockholders.
-However, we will be subject to federal income taxes as a result of the consummation of the asset sale as discussed in "Proposal 2-The Sale of the Wireless Business-Special Factors-United States Federal Income Tax Consequences." - Voting by Audiovox's Directors and Executive Officers (see page 41).
+However, we will be subject to federal income taxes as a result of the consummation of the asset sale as discussed in "Proposal 2-The Sale of the Wireless Business-Special Factors-United States Federal Income Tax Consequences." - Voting by Audiovox's Directors and Executive Officers (see page 50).
 As of June 18, 2004, our directors and executive officers owned of record 4,155,892 outstanding shares of our Class A common stock and 2,144,152 outstanding shares of our Class B common stock, collectively representing approximately 54.42% of the outstanding votes of our common stock.

 Pursuant to the terms of a voting agreement entered into between John Shalam, our President & Chief Executive Officer, and UTStarcom, Mr. Shalam has agreed to vote all of the Audiovox shares that he owns directly in favor of the proposal to approve the asset purchase agreement, unless the asset purchase agreement has been terminated.
+Mr. Shalam owns in excess of 50% of the votes of our shares through his ownership of 19.6% of our Class A Common Stock, each share of which is entitled to one vote per share, and 94.8% of our Class B Common Stock, each share of which is entitled to ten votes per share.
 Since Mr. Shalam owns in excess of 50% of the votes of our shares, unless the asset purchase agreement is terminated, the asset purchase agreement will be approved by our stockholders.